AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 ## Share with people outside your organization

-To share an Analysis Workspace project with people who are not a part of your organization:
+To share an Analysis Workspace project with people who are not part of your organization:

 1. Click **[!UICONTROL Share]** > **[!UICONTROL Share public link]**.
    If there are unsaved changes, are be prompted to save your project first.